ohmyzsh/ohmyzsh/plugins/ubuntu/readme.md

 This plugin was created because the aliases in the debian plugin are inconsistent and hard to remember.
-Also this apt-priority detaction that switched between apt-get and aptitude was dropped to keep it simpler.
+Also this apt-priority detection that switched between apt-get and aptitude was dropped to keep it simpler.
 This plugin uses apt-get for everything but a few things that are only possible with aptitude I guess.
 Ubuntu does not have aptitude installed by default.

-The aliases for this plugin are easy to remember because they are consistent (the debian plugin is not).

 acs = **a**pt-**c**ache **s**earch
 acp = **a**pt-**c**ache **p**olicy